Cycles in Color-Critical Graphs: Introduction

 The special case of $K_{(2d+1):d}$-coloring shows that our result is sharp.
 Here $-2d\equiv 1\mod(2d+1)$, so $s=-2$, and we seek a cycle length congruent to $-2i$ for some $i\in\{1,\ldots,k\}$.
 These lengths are the odd values from $2d-1$ to $1$.
 The graph $K_{(2d+1):d}$ is isomorphic to the odd cycle $C_{2d+1}$.
 Thus $\chi_c(G)\le 2+1/d$ for a $C_{2d+1}$-colorable graph $G$.
 All shorter odd cycles are critical non-$C_{2d+1}$-colorable graphs (we can also view a single vertex with a loop as a degenerate such example).
 This means that although possibly only one cycle length among the listed classes of lengths occurs, we cannot omit any of those classes from the list.

-Returning to the topic of proper $k$-coloring, we can ask further sharpness questions.
+Returning to the topic of proper $k$-coloring, there are further questions to ask.
 An edge in the complete graph $K_{k+1}$ lies in exactly $(k-1)!$ cycles of length $1\mod k$.
-When $r$ is at most $k/2$, the guarantee of $\PE i1{r-1}(k-i)$ cycles of length $1\mod r$ is not sharp in $K_{k+1}$, because cycles of length $r+1$ and cycles of length $2r+1$ both qualify.
+When $r$ is at most $k/2$, the guarantee of $\PE i1{r-1}(k-i)$ cycles of length $1\mod r$ is not sharp in $K_{k+1}$, because cycles of length $r+1$ and cycles of length $2r+1$ both count.

 \begin{question} Can the guarantee of $\PE i1{r-1}(k-i)$ cycles of length $1\mod r$ through each edge be sharp for non-complete $(k+1)$-critical graphs when $k/2<r<k$? \end{question}